Havant Thicket Reservoir and water recycling

 Would it be possible and cheaper in the long term to build and operate a new waste treatment plant nearer to the reservoir with all of new build in the area now and the future?

-Mr Goddard asked 8 months ago
+Mr Goddard asked over 1 year ago

 Hi there, we're working on a response to your question.
 Just to clarify, when you say new waste treatment plant, we presume you mean a wastewater treatment works (that would treat wastewater, such as toilet waste, from properties), rather than a water recycling centre (which would further purify fully treated wastewater)?
 Please let us know, thanks